jvalue/made-template/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 Cancer is one of the leading number of deaths, bronchus and lung cancer deaths are now ranked 6th among the leading causes of deaths (https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death).
+Also obesity is a world wide health issue and influences diseases.
+Rising numbers in cancer and obesity are alerting and therefore it is of high interest to reveal any relations of obesity/behavioral risk factors and cancer in order to apply countermeasures.

-This projects aims to uncover relations of behavioral risk factors and cancer.
+This project aims to uncover relations of behavioral risk factors and cancer.

 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->

+### Datasource1 GDC - NCI Genomic Data Commons
+License: Data usage agreement: https://gdc.cancer.gov/about-data/data-analysis-policies
-#### Datasource1a: GDC - NCI Genomic Data Commons
+#### Datasource1a API: GDC - NCI Genomic Data Commons
 Cancer and genomic data GraphQL API
 * Metadata URL: https://docs.gdc.cancer.gov/API/Users_Guide/GraphQL_Examples/
 * Data URL: https://api.gdc.cancer.gov/v0/graphql